oniani/oniani.github.io/content/about/index.md

 Starting coming February, I will be working for Mayo Clinic, at the [Kern Center for the Science of Health Care Delivery](https://www.mayo.edu/research/centers-programs/robert-d-patricia-e-kern-center-science-health-care-delivery/about).

-Next fall, my research will revolve around the subject of climate change.

 All written content on this site is provided under the [Creative Commons ShareAlike license](https://creativecommons.org/licenses/by-sa/2.5/).